Common Generator Problems

 An industrial generator is an expensive piece of equipment, and you want to maximize that investment.
 If you care for it well, your generator can last you for many years.
 However, like all types of equipment, they can begin to wear down over time.
 Here are some of the most common generator problems:

+The first generator problem that can arise are leaks.
 A generator may at times experience fuel, coolant, or oil leaks, but the good news is that these can usually be prevented by performing regular maintenance checks.
 With a periodic inspection of your unit, you’ll be able to notice these issues, and many others, before they have a chance to progress.

 Most commonly, fuel leaks occur when the base tank has been overfilled.
 This can happen when the fuel’s pump system malfunctions, or it could simply just be human error.
 It’s best to have a qualified maintenance professional refuel your generator to ensure it’s done properly.